sandeepk27/sandeepk27/README.md

 - 😄 Pronouns: He/Him

-- 🔭 I'm a post graduate student and a to-be developer 🧑‍🎓 from India who is passionate about Web Development, Python and open-source.
+- 🔭 I'm a post graduate student and a to-be developer 🧑‍🎓 from India who is passionate about Web Development and open-source.

 - 🥅 Book lover 📔 || Music 🎶 || 💻 Internet surfer 🏄‍♂️.